Jet stream: Subtropical jet

-Jupiter's atmosphere has multiple jet streams, caused by the convection cells that form the familiar banded color structure; on Jupiter, these convection cells are driven by internal heating.
-The factors that control the number of jet streams in a planetary atmosphere is an active area of research in dynamical meteorology.
-In models, as one increases the planetary radius, holding all other parameters fixed, the number of jet streams decreases.

 Effects

 Hurricane protection

 The subtropical jet stream rounding the base of the mid-oceanic upper trough is thought to be one of the causes most of the Hawaiian Islands have been resistant to the long list of Hawaii hurricanes that have approached.
 For example, when Hurricane Flossie (2007) approached and dissipated just before reaching landfall, the U.S. National Oceanic and Atmospheric Administration (NOAA) cited vertical wind shear as evidenced in the photo.

 Uses

-On Earth, the northern polar jet stream is the most important one for aviation and weather forecasting, as it is much stronger and at a much lower altitude than the subtropical jet streams and also covers many countries in the Northern Hemisphere, while the southern polar jet stream mostly circles Antarctica and sometimes the southern tip of South America.
-Thus, the term jet stream in these contexts usually implies the northern polar jet stream.
+The northern polar jet stream is the most important one for aviation and weather forecasting, as it is much stronger and at a much lower altitude than the subtropical jet streams and also covers many countries in the northern hemisphere, while the southern polar jet stream mostly circles Antarctica and sometimes the southern tip of South America.

 Aviation

-The location of the jet stream is extremely important for aviation.
+The location of the jet stream is important for aviation.
+Aircraft flight time can be dramatically affected by either flying with the flow or against it.
+Often, airlines work to fly with the jet stream to obtain significant fuel cost and time savings.

 Commercial use of the jet stream began on 18 November 1952, when Pan Am flew from Tokyo to Honolulu at an altitude of 7600 m.
 It cut the trip time by over one-third, from 18 to 11.5 hours.

-Not only does it cut time off the flight, it also nets fuel savings for the airline industry.
-Within North America, the time needed to fly east across the continent can be decreased by about 30 minutes if an airplane can fly with the jet stream, or increased by more than that amount if it must fly west against it.
+Within North America, the time needed to fly east across the continent can be decreased by about 30 minutes if an airplane can fly with the jet stream.
+Across the Atlantic Ocean the North Atlantic Tracks service allows airlines and air traffic control to accommodate the jet stream for the benefit for airlines and other users.

 Associated with jet streams is a phenomenon known as clear-air turbulence (CAT), caused by vertical and horizontal wind shear caused by jet streams.
 The CAT is strongest on the cold air side of the jet, next to and just under the axis of the jet.
-Clear-air turbulence can cause aircraft to plunge and so present a passenger safety hazard that has caused fatal accidents, such as the death of one passenger on United Airlines Flight 826.
+Clear-air turbulence can cause aircraft to plunge and so present a passenger safety hazard that has caused fatal accidents, such as the death of one passenger on United Airlines Flight 826 in 1997.
+Unusual wind speed in the jet stream in late February 2024 pushed commercial jets to excess of 800 mph relative to the ground.